iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > I had the exact same experience as Elizabeth.
 I was almost up to 150 check ins & then suddenly the app wouldnt open.
 I helped as long as I could by giving my data...
 I liked it when it worked .<br> :date: __2020-10-13 06:49:26__

 > App hasn't worked in days.
 Won't even open.
 I haven't had an OS update or an app update.<br> :date: __2020-10-11 06:07:05__

-> Updated App today and now I keep on getting error messages that the App is continuing to close.
-I uninstalled then installed the App and am still having issues<br> :date: __2020-10-09 05:36:17__